aragon/docs/src/court/README.md

 - **State transitions:**
     - Transfer the whole balance of the `GuardiansRegistry` module to the recipient address, revert if the ERC20-transfer wasn't successful

-### 4.5.
-Voting
+### Voting

 The `Voting` module is in charge of handling all the votes submitted by the drafted guardians and computing the tallies to ensure the final ruling of a dispute once finished.
-In particular, the first version of the protocol uses a commit-reveal mechanism.
+In particular, the first version of the Court uses a commit-reveal mechanism.
 Therefore, the `Voting` module allows guardians to commit and reveal their votes, and leaked other guardians votes.

-#### 4.5.1.
-Constructor
+#### Constructor

 - **Actor:** Deployer account
 - **Inputs:**